 Substance Abuse Issues

 Evaluation and Treatment of Impaired Professionals (and/or consultation with their professional organizations)

 Education: Wellesley College, BA; University of Washington School of Medicine, MD; Yale University, Internship and Residency in Psychiatry; Harvard University, Fellowship in Psychosomatic Medicine

 Lawrence Amsel, MD, MPH, specializes in Family Loss and Forensic Psychiatry.
-With an MD from Yale University and an MPH in Biostatistics from Columbia University, Dr. Amsel combined his clinical expertise with his analytic mathematics background to become one of the early champions of the application of Decision Science, Game Theory, and Behavioral Economics to Psychiatric Research.
+With an MD from Yale University and an MPH in Biostatistics from Columbia University, Dr. Amsel combined his academic credentials and clinical expertise with his experience as an expert witness to offer excellent evaluations, written reports and court testimony.
+Dr. Amsel provides Litigation Support services to attorneys representing Plaintiff and Defense.
+His services include medical record review for causation and standard of care.
+He was one of the early champions of the application of Decision Science, Game Theory, and Behavioral Economics to Psychiatric Research. .
+Areas of Expertise: